Prelude <> Nov/Dec 2019 <> January 2020 <> February <> March <> April <> May <> June <> July <> August <> September <> Source Data

 Texas Gov. Greg Abbott issues an executive order preventing local communities from imposing penalties on residents who violate rules about wearing masks in public.
 “My executive order, it supersedes local orders, with regard to any type of fine or penalty for anyone not wearing a face mask,” he added.

-In an editorial, Congressmen Andy Biggs and Ken Buck accuses Dr. Anthony Fauci and Dr. Deborah Birx as the “Fauci-Birx doctrine is content with a myriad of anti-freedom measures: mandatory vaccinations, national identification cards that state your antibody status, limiting the right to gather for worship or in large family groups, and centralization of healthcare and political power in Washington, D.C.
+In an editorial, Congressmen and accuses and as the “Fauci-Birx doctrine is content with a myriad of anti-freedom measures: mandatory vaccinations, national identification cards that state your antibody status, limiting the right to gather for worship or in large family groups, and centralization of healthcare and political power in Washington, D.C.
 Their policies logically result in widespread surveillance.”

 Mississippi – Gov. Tate Reeves, a Republican, allows the state’s stay-at-home order to expire and lifts restrictions on retail stores, which could reopen to customers with limits.
 All businesses will be allowed to open June 1.